StreetEasy/zspec/README.md

 Then the client runs `zspec present` which polls redis for completed specs, for each non-duplicate completed spec, it stores the result in memory and decrements the counter.
 Once the counter hits 0 it exits the loop and prints the results.

 ![workflow](https://github.com/StreetEasy/zspec/blob/master/workflow.png "Workflow")

+# FAQ

+Issue: My ZSpec build is stuck in the images state for more than 30 minutes.
+Remediation:
+1) Click the Cancel button on the build in Drone
+2) Click the Restart button on the build in Drone